Chandrawathani Panchadcharam Malaysia Plenary Session: Anthelmintic Resistance - An Escalating Issue in Malaysia

 Sam Mohan Aruputham Malaysia Concurrent Session:

+Dr Sam Mohan formerly the Southeast Asia Regional Director for Agilent Technologies, Life Sciences Group holds a Doctor of Veterinary Medicine from University Pertanian Malaysia (UPM).
 Dr Sam began his career in the early 90's as a veterinary officer in the Veterinary Research Institute (VRI) Ipoh.
-He obtained his Master of Science degree while at VRI and worked with associated foreign agencies i.e. the Japanese International Cooperation Agency (JICA) and the Australian Centre for International Agricultural Research (ACIAR), where he was liaison officer to adapt local and international policies for better co-operation.
+He obtained his Master of Science degree (Anthelmintic Resistance) while at VRI and worked with associated foreign agencies i.e. the Japanese International Cooperation Agency (JICA) and the Australian Centre for International Agricultural Research (ACIAR).
+Afterwhich, he joined the Biotech Industry and worked with GE Healthcare, Bio-Rad Laboratories and Agilent Technologies till 2014.
+Today, Dr Sam runs several Biotech trading companies in South East Asia and an Animal Hospital in Penang.

 Lau Yee Ling